PendragonDI/pendragondi-api-pro/README.md

 ## 🧭 Why PendragonDI?

-PendragonDI Pro was built to solve the *next layer* of API waste and developer friction—giving you real-time, context-rich duplicate detection, with privacy and speed at the core.
+PendragonDI API Pro was built to solve the *next layer* of API waste and developer friction — giving you real-time, context-rich duplicate detection with privacy and speed at the core.

 No agents.
 No data sales.
 No telemetry.
 Just the signal you need to debug smarter.